-115.351 Resident reporting Auditor Overall Determination: Meets Standard Auditor Discussion Materials Reviewed: Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA) Interviews: Residents PREA Compliance Manager Site Review: PREA Posters PREA Poster for Reporting Sexual Abuse Residents Handbook Policy # 430.00, page 13 A states: Residents shall be provided multiple internal and external ways to privately report sexual misconduct, retaliation by other residents or staff for reporting sexual abuse, sexual harassment, staff neglect or violation of responsibilities that may have contributed to such incidents.
+115.351 Resident reporting Auditor Overall Determination: Meets Standard Auditor Discussion Materials Reviewed: Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA) Interviews: Residents PREA Compliance Manager Site Review: PREA Poster for Reporting Sexual Abuse and Residents Handbook Policy # 430.00, page 13 A states: Residents shall be provided multiple internal and external ways to privately report sexual misconduct, retaliation by other residents or staff for reporting sexual abuse, sexual harassment, staff neglect or violation of responsibilities that may have contributed to such incidents.
 The DCR shall also provide at least one way for residents to report abuse or harassment to a public or private entity or office that is not part of the DCR, and that is able to receive and immediately forward offender reports of sexual abuse and sexual harassment to DCR officials, allowing the offender to remain anonymous upon request.
 Residents detained solely for civil immigration purposes shall be provided information on how to contact relevant consular officials and relevant officials at the Department of Homeland Security.
 The DCR shall distribute publicly through the DCR website the e-mail, address and information on how to report sexual abuse and sexual harassment on behalf of the offender and the DCR policy regarding the referral of allegations of sexual abuse or sexual harassment for criminal investigations.
 Policy # 430.00, page 13 B states: All employees, contractors, volunteers and interns are mandatory reporters and shall accept verbal, written, anonymous and third-party allegations from residents who observe, are involved in, or have any knowledge, information or suspicion of sexual abuse, harassment, or an inappropriate relationship.
 All reports shall be promptly documented and reported to the facility Superintendent and facility PCM.
 Staff may be subjected to disciplinary action if they do not report such conduct.
 Unless otherwise precluded by Federal, State, or local law, medical and mental health practitioners shall be required to report sexual abuse.
 Policy # 430.00, page 13 C states: Staff can privately report information about sexual assault and sexual harassment by submitting a confidential report to the Superintendent, PREA Compliance Manager or the Office of PREA Compliance.
-The resident's handbook has the following information on ways to report sexual abuse and sexual harassment: Report the information to any one you trust, staff member, facility PREA Compliance Manager, family members, attorneys or outside advocates. > Request to see the onsite medical or mental health provider > Place a written complaint in the locked PREA Box or grievance box > Notify outside law enforcement, local, county or state > Call the WV DHHR child Abuse Hot Line 1-800-352-6513 > Call the Bureau of Juvenile Services sexual abuse hotline 1-855-366-0015 > Email your complaint to dcrprea@wv.gov > Mail the complaint to DCR Office of PREA Compliance 1409 Greenbrier Street, Charleston WV 25311 > Supreme Court Juvenile Justice Commission via United States Mail (pre-addressed envelopes provided with postage pre-

-You can also visit https://dcr.wv.gov/aboutus/Pages/prea.aspx

-Both staff and residents were able to share the different ways they could report to include privately and anonymously.
+The resident's handbook has the following information on ways to report sexual abuse and sexual harassment: Report the information to any one you trust, staff member, facility PREA Compliance Manager, family members, attorneys, or outside advocates.
+Request to see the onsite medical or mental health provider.
+Place a written complaint in the locked PREA Box or grievance box.
+Notify outside law enforcement, local, county or state.
+Call the WV DHHR child Abuse Hot Line 1-800-352-6513.
+Call the Bureau of Juvenile Services sexual abuse hotline 1-855-366-0015.
+Email your complaint to dcrprea@wv.gov.
+Mail the complaint to DCR Office of PREA Compliance 1409 Greenbrier Street, Charleston WV 25311.
+Supreme Court Juvenile Justice Commission via United States Mail (pre-addressed envelopes provided with postage pre- paid).
+You can also visit https://dcr.wv.gov/aboutus/Pages/prea.aspx.
+Comments: Staff and residents were able to share the different ways they could report to include privately and anonymously.
 Staff stated in interviews, if they received a report in any fashion, they were to immediately report and complete an Incident Report.
+Some interviewed youth were not aware how to make an anonymous report, all youth were aware of two ways to report sexual abuse and harassment.